 “Do you taper for a 5K?”
 The answer to this question varies depending on your personal approach to training, your goals and timeline going into a 5K race.
 Running a 5K may seem like a short distance at only 3.1 miles, but, like any race, it takes mindful preparation to compete well.
-First, let’s review the definition of taper.

 Do You Taper for a 5K?

 When a runner says they are going to taper, they are slowly reducing their mileage and the intensity of their training in preparation for a specific event, such as a 5K race.